vignesh30/hotstar/README.md

 * [Arrive](https://github.com/uzairfarooq/arrive) - Mutation listener

 #

+## Terms
+For developer monitising we have added amazon affliate tag to the urls and get commission in your purchase.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details